 Passengers of Air Japan who have faced a flight cancellation or delay are legally entitled to compensation.
-Under EU 261/2004, airlines must compensate passengers if there’s a significant disruption.
-In this article, we’ll examine your rights and the steps you should follow to receive the compensation you deserve from the airline.
+According to EU 261, an airline is obliged to compensate passengers when there is a significant disruption.
+Here, we’ll examine your rights and the actions you should follow to receive the compensation you deserve from the airline.

 Air Japan Flight Delay or Cancellation Compensation

-Before claiming the Air Japan compensation, you should be aware of the conditions and the amount of compensation you may expect to get in case of flight cancellation or delay.
+Before claiming the Air Japan compensation, you should be aware of the conditions and the amount of compensation you may expect to get in the event of delay or flight cancellation.

 Air Japan Compensation for Flight Delay

-According to UK and EU laws, passengers may be entitled to up to €600 in compensation per person if their flight arrives late.
-It’s essential to note that this flight delay compensation is calculated using the flight’s landing time, not the departure time, so the key to your claim hinges on the actual time you arrive at your final destination.
+In line with UK and EU laws, passengers may be entitled to up to €600 in compensation per person if their flight experiences a delay.
+It’s crucial to note that this flight delay compensation is based on the flight’s landing time, not the departure time, so the key to your claim is the actual time you arrive at your destination airport.

-Let’s take a look at how much compensation you may receive if your flight is delayed.
-The amount of compensation is determined by several factors, such as the duration of the delay and the route length of your flight:
+Let’s take a look at how much compensation you could be eligible for if your flight is delayed.
+The amount of compensation depends on various criteria, including the duration of the delay and the distance of your flight:

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |